New York Residency: State, City, and Yonkers

 Any part of a day counts.
 A dinner is a day.

-Morning meeting downtown
+Morning meeting in Manhattan

 Counts as a NY day

-Dinner on the way back
+Dinner in Brooklyn on the way back

 Counts as a NY day